techwolf-ai/workrb/CONTRIBUTING.md

 ---

-Thank you for contributing to WTEB!
+Thank you for contributing to WorkRB!
 Your efforts help make AI evaluation in the work domain more accessible and transparent for everyone. 🎉